 Game developer.
 Strict, yet affable, critic.
-Friend to the friendless.
-Everything you wish you were, but aren't.
+Friend to the friendly.

 Far Cry 3